 - Apple bobbing/scone chomping- dangle scones or apples from the tree, using only your teeth to get them.

-8. Visiting the deceased- lighting candles in their honour, leaving flowers for them, leaving out their favourite drinks or foods for them.
+- Visiting the deceased: lighting candles in their honour, leaving flowers or their favourite drinks or foods out for them.

 Whilst some of the most popular foods for the season and celebration included:

 Is there any Halloween traditions you live by?
 We’d love to hear from you!